 - This could include larger assets like your home or other properties, or possessions of lesser value, like a family heirloom or personal items.

-- If you have dependents, it will also state your wishes for them, including who will act as legal guardian for minor children, dependent adults, or pets.
+- If you have dependents, it will state your wishes for them, including who will act as legal guardian for minor children, dependent adults, or pets.

-- It needs to be signed and witnessed, although beneficiaries should not be witnesses.
+- It needs to be signed, dated, and witnessed by two or three others — beneficiaries should not be witnesses.

 You should include all the information needed to clearly identify, locate, and access all of your assets, including:

-- financial accounts, digital assets, tax information, insurance policies, credit cards, vehicle loans, and mortgages
+- Financial accounts, digital assets, tax information, insurance policies, credit cards, vehicle loans, and mortgages;

-- contact information for relatives and close friends to be notified of your death
+- Contact information for relatives and close friends to be notified of your death;

-- where assets and possessions are located (property addresses, safe deposit boxes, home safe, storage units, electronic devices or the internet, etc.)
+- Where assets and possessions are located (property addresses, safe deposit boxes, home safe, storage units, electronic devices or the internet, etc.);

-- all your passwords, usernames, domain names, or other information needed to access digital information
+- All your passwords, usernames, domain names, or other information needed to access digital information;

-- instructions regarding your desires for burial, cremation, funeral ceremonies, organ donation, etc.
+- Instructions regarding your desires for burial, cremation, funeral ceremonies, organ donation, etc.